 These shelters can be standalone buildings or integrated within existing structures.

-1. Missile Impact Testing: Shelters and shelter components must withstand multiple debris impacts from a 15-pound 2×4 traveling at 100 mph for tornado zones or 9-pound 2×4 traveling at 50% of wind speed for hurricanes.
+- Missile Impact Testing: Shelters and shelter components must withstand multiple debris impacts from a 15-pound 2×4 traveling at 100 mph for tornado zones or a 9-pound 2×4 traveling at 50% of the design wind speed for hurricanes.

 How Insulgard Products Are Tested for ICC 500 Compliance

 Insulgard performs extensive testing to certify compliance with ICC 500 storm shelter requirements.
-Our methods include:
+In particular, our methods include:

 Structural Pressure Testing

-Shelter components are tested to withstand extreme static pressures up to 1.2 times the design wind load, simulating 250 mph winds with a safety factor.
+UL tests our shelter components to withstand extreme static pressures up to 1.2 times the design wind load, thus simulating 250 mph winds with a safety factor.

 Tornado Debris Impact Testing